ksalokya/debloater/README.md

 -com.xiaomi.finddevice

-### :loudspeaker: These scripts are tested on Poco X2/Redmi K30 4G(phoenixin/phoenix) running on MIUI 12.1.3.0 Global.
+### :loudspeaker: These scripts are tested on Poco X2/Redmi K30 4G(phoenixin/phoenix) running on MIUI 12.1.3.0 Global & no one is reponsible if you ran into any issues.